osmandapp/docs/content/osmand/widgets/nav-widgets.md

 ## Destination

-The widget shows current distance to the finish point.
+The widget shows current distance to the finish point of navigation.

 ![Destination widget](/assets/images/widgets/destination_widget.png)